Louisiana State Penitentiary: Angola Airstrip

-Other prison facilities and features
+Other correctional facilities and features

 The entrance sign to Louisiana State Penitentiary states "Louisiana State Penitentiary" Secretary Gary Westcott and Warden Darrel Vannoy along with the State of Louisiana seal.

 The facility's main entrance has a metal-roofed guard house to review traffic to and from the prison.
 Michael L. Varnado and Daniel P. Smith of Victims of Dead Man Walking stated that the guard house "looks like a large carport over the road".
 The guard house has long barriers, with Stop signs, to prevent automobiles entering and leaving the compound without the permission of the officers.
 The officers manually raise the barriers to allow a vehicle access or egress.

 The Front Gate Visiting Processing Center, with a rated capacity of 272 persons, is the processing and security screening point for prison visitors.
 The United States Postal Service operates the Angola Post Office on the prison grounds.
 It was established on October 2, 1887.

 The David C. Knapps Correctional Officer Training Academy, the state training center for correctional officers, is located at the northwest corner of Angola, in front of Camp F. Near the training center, Angola prisoners maintain the only nature preserve located on the grounds of a penal institution.
 The R. E. Barrow, Jr. Treatment Center is located on the Angola premises.

 The C.C.
 Dixon K-9 Training Center is the dog-training area.
 It was named in 2002 to commemorate Connie Conrad Dixon, a dog trainer, and K-9 officer, who died in 1997 aged 89.

 The Louisiana State Penitentiary Wastewater Treatment Plant serves the prison complex.
 The prison also houses an all-purpose arena.